Dental Implant Surgery

 - Dental implants can last a lifetime!
 On average, bridges and dentures need to be replaced every 7 to 15 years.

-Role of the Oral and Facial Surgeon
+Role of the Oral and Maxillofacial Surgeon

 Dental implant surgery is, of course, surgery – and is best done by a trained surgeon.
-Your oral and facial surgeon has the specialized education and training in the complexities of the bone, skin, muscles and nerves involved to ensure you get the best possible results.
+Your oral and maxillofacial surgeon has the specialized education and training in the complexities of the bone, skin, muscles and nerves involved to ensure you get the best possible results.
 A 2014 study suggests greater implant success rates when the procedure is performed by a dental specialist.

 Implants are made of titanium metal that "fuses" with the jawbone through a process called osseointegration.
 There's no shortcut to get around that process, and it usually takes several months once the implant is put into your jawbone.
 Osseointegration, however, is why implants never slip or make embarrassing noises like dentures, and why bone loss is usually not a problem.